helm/charts/REVIEW_GUIDELINES.md

 Resources and labels should follow some conventions.

 **NOTE:**
-*The guidelines for standard labels have changed, but due to labels being immutable when using apps/v1, charts with the legacy labels should continue to use the old label-style, while new charts should start using the updated labels.*
+*The guidelines for standard labels [have changed](https://github.com/helm/helm/issues/4335).
+However, since labels are immutable when using apps/v1, and the legacy labels still function, updating a chart from legacy to new labels would be an unnecessary breaking change.
+Therefore, charts with legacy labels should continue to use them until another breaking change pull request presents an opportunity to also update to the new label style in one MAJOR version bump.*

 Updated labels, [full list with comments can be found in the best practices guide](https://github.com/helm/helm/blob/master/docs/chart_best_practices/labels.md)

 ```yaml
 name: {{ template "myapp.fullname" . }}